 A college transfer course; consult the Transfer Center for more details.
+Prerequisite: ENG 101 with a grade of "C" or above

 Historical survey of American cultural and literary movements through study of major writers from the earliest settlers and explorers through the 1850's.
+Also offered as Honors.
 F, Sp, S

-ENG 104- Introduction to American Literature II, 1890 to Present (IAI: H3915)
+ENG 104- Introduction to American Literature II, 1890 to Present (3,3)(IAI: H3915)

 A college transfer course; consult the Transfer Center for more details.
+Prerequisite: ENG 101 with a grade of "C" or above